The trial of Metropolitan Tychikos: When the Church “washes its hands”

 (James 2:13)

-When the Phanar confirmed the decision of the Cypriot Synod – despite acknowledging the procedural violations that had occurred – many perceived this as a moment of truth for the modern Orthodox world.
+When the Phanar confirmed the decision of the Cypriot Synod – despite admitting the procedural violations – many perceived this as a moment of truth for the modern Orthodox world.
+The truth, however, proved bitter.

-The Ecumenical Patriarchate, which should be the last refuge of justice in inter-church conflicts, chose instead the role of Pontius Pilate: to recognize innocence – and then to wash its hands.
+The Ecumenical Patriarchate, which should be the last refuge of justice in inter-church conflicts, chose instead the role of Pontius Pilate: to acknowledge innocence – and to wash its hands.

 A Gospel parallel: judgment without justice